The Animal Eye Simulator

 • NVIDIA graphics card with CUDA support.

-• HDMI video output for connecting the video glasses.
+• HDMI video output for connecting the video goggles.

-• The HDMI video output must be configurable as a second video output, not as a mirror of the screen.
+• The HDMI video output must be configurable as a second video output, not as a mirroring of the screen.
 You see different outputs on the two screens, an extension of the desktop, so to speak.
-As if you were working with a "normal" computer with two screens.
+Just as if you were working with a "normal" computer with two screens.

-• An SSD hard drive is highly recommended.
+• An SSD hard disk is strongly recommended.
 If only the simulator is to be operated, 256 GB capacity is sufficient.

-• Operating system Windows 10 Professional, new versions of the software also run on Windows 11.
+• Windows 10 Professional operating system, new versions of the software also run on Windows 11.

 Although the system will theoretically run on any computer that meets these requirements, it has only been tested and developed on the HP systems mentioned above.
 Unfortunately, we cannot guarantee that the system will work as intended on every computer.